CanyonsEcho/SmartScene/README.md

 - TextMeshPro (for samples, if you uncheck the folder or delete it later then this requirement doesnt matter)
 - Half a brain

+## How to Use
+Pretty much you can send data by calling SmartScene.ChangeSceneWithData("scene name", variables), you can add as much variables as you want
+To load the variables use SmartScene.GetDataFromSceneChange<variableType (like float)>(the number of variable starting from 0)

 ## Installation
 ### Unity Package
 1. Open Unity and right click on the Project window